tc39/notes/es7/2016-07/jul-27.md

 https://github.com/tc39/proposal-global

-JHD: We reached Stage 2 previously, and the remaining open question is which name should be used. window would break lots of code, since everyone assumes 'typeof window' indictates whether you're running in a main page.
+JHD: We reached Stage 2 previously, and the remaining open question is which name should be used. window would break lots of code, since everyone assumes 'typeof window' indicates whether you're running in a main page.
 The remaining options are self, global, and System.global

 DD: there's also frames! (jokingly)